ccrookston/Dapper.SimpleRepository/README.md

 # Dapper.SimpleRepository

-Perform all of your database CRUD operations with a single line of code:
+Dapper.SimpleRepository builds on top of Dapper and allows you to perform all of your database CRUD operations with a single line of code:

 ```csharp
 repo.Insert(myObject);    // Add a record to the database